rsapkf/42/README.md

 ## 42

 This is an ongoing personal collection of over 4000+ sites and resources that I use or have used in the past to learn programming, puzzle-solving, web development and other intellectually stimulating things, categorized (more or less).
-Contains my blogroll, websites, software, Gists, Reddit/YouTube subscriptions, Medium/dev.to blogs, IRC channels, HN/Lobste.rs/StackOverflow/Codepen profiles/articles I follow, Podcasts I listen to, Browser Add-ons, Linux Hacks, Vim/Tmux/Emacs plugins I use and everything.
+Contains my blogroll, websites, software, Reddit/YouTube subscriptions, Medium/dev.to blogs, IRC channels, HN/Lobste.rs/StackOverflow/Codepen profiles/articles I follow, Podcasts, Browser Add-ons, Linux Tools, Vim/Tmux/Emacs plugins I use and everything.

 In short, this is my attempt to organize my links, a directory of my "public" bookmarks.
 Feedback and [contributions](CONTRIBUTING.md) are appreciated.